evangoad/evangoad.github.io/content/post/comparing-hugo-performance-on-github-and-gitlab.md

 been relying on simple markdown for your content, it theoretically should be easy to port your existing site over.
 I, on the other hand, had no content on previous blog that I wished to preserve.
 So instead, I opted to delete the project in [this commit](https://github.com/evangoad/evangoad.github.io/commit/40632008af8265d8e82bf9e087b84e5be1eb9779), so that I may start completely new.
+Then I followed Hugo's official [Quick

-I followed Hugo's official [Quick Start](https://gohugo.io/getting-started/quick-start/) document as I build my new site in the existing evangoad.github.io repository.
+Start](https://gohugo.io/getting-started/quick-start/) document as I built my new site in the existing evangoad.github.io repository.

 First I install the hugo tool with brew:
 ```shell
 $ brew install hugo
 ```
+Then create a new site.
 I had to use the `--force` option because this wasn't an empty directory.
 ```shell
 $ hugo new site . --force
 ```